Unboxed-Software/solana-course/content/transfer-fee.md

 When creating a mint with a transfer fee, we need to create 3 instructions and then process them in a transaction: `SystemProgram.createAccount`, `createInitializeTransferFeeConfigInstruction`, `createInitializeMintInstruction`.

-The first instruction `SystemProgram.createAccount`, allocates space on the blockchain for the mint account.
+The first instruction `SystemProgram.createAccount` allocates space on the blockchain for the mint account.
 This instruction accomplishes three things:
- - Allocate `space`
+ - Allocates `space`
- - Transfer `lamports` for rent
+ - Transfers `lamports` for rent
- - Assign to it's owning program
+ - Assigns to it's owning program

 The second instruction `createInitializeTransferFeeConfigInstruction` initializes the transfer fee extension.